Analytics for Decision Making — Online

 The ability to use data to eﬀectively drive decisions is an integral part of modern management.
 In this two-day seminar, you will learn the theoretical and practical applications of data analytics and how they apply to decision making.
 You will deepen your understanding of descriptive, predictive, and prescriptive analytics.
 You will also learn how to use that data to develop insights through a series of exercises and case studies.
 Finally, participants will gain a deeper understanding of how to make data-driven business decisions within their organization.
 This course will enable you to be an informed and empowered manager of data.
 You will leave with a toolkit for making sense of data and using data to make decisions.

 - Diﬀerentiate between good and bad data

-- Avoiding data collection biases
+- Avoid data collection biases

-- When to use descriptive, predictive or prescriptive analytics
+- Apply descriptive, predictive or prescriptive analytics

 - Understand diﬀerent applications of business analytics across industries and sectors